werfyg/astar-docs/docs/wasm/stack/nodes-clients.md

 ### Swanky Node

-Swanky Node is the local development node tracking the Shiden network.
+Swanky Node is the local development node tracking the Astar/Shiden network.

 It is the best choice if you want to develop your contract & test it in the local environment prior to deployment on Astar/Shiden mainnet.

 Features:

 - Consensus: `instant-seal` and `manual-seal`
-- dApps staking enabled
+- dApp staking
 - Chain-extensions

 You can find the Github repo [here](https://github.com/AstarNetwork/swanky-node).

 ### Substrate Contract Node

-Substrate contract node targets substrate master.
-It is the best choice if you want to try the latest feature or unstable feature of ink! and/or pallet-contracts.
+Substrate contract node targets the Substrate master.
+It is the best choice if you want to try the latest or unstable features of ink! and/or pallet-contracts.

 Features: